Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Proof of Theorem

 \end{lemma} The proof is in Appendix~\ref{appendix_lemma::proof of throughput gap, single}.
-This lemma connects queue accumulation to throughput loss: stuck iterations directly translate to waiting prompts.
+This lemma connects queue accumulation to missed threshold removals in the embedded review process.
 To bound $\mathbb{E}[W^B]$, we construct a coupled dominating process that admits tractable analysis via classical queueing techniques.

-\begin{lemma}[Coupled Dominating Process] The coupled process starts with a safety buffer ($2\lambda$ vs 0) and maintains dominance throughout.
-Define $\{\tilde{W}^b\}$ by:
+\begin{lemma}[Coupled Dominating Process] The coupled process starts with a safety buffer (\(2n\) versus 0) and maintains dominance throughout.
+Define \(\{\tilde{W}^b\}\) by:

-Then $\tilde{W}^b \geq W^b + \lambda$ for all $b\in \mathbb{N}$. \end{lemma} The proof is in Appendix~\ref{appendix_lemma::proof of coupled_process, single}.
+Then \(\tilde{W}^b \geq W^b + n\) for all \(b\in \mathbb{N}\). \end{lemma} The proof is in Appendix~\ref{appendix_lemma::proof of coupled_process, single}.

-\paragraph{Lindley recursion.} To analyze the coupled process, we apply the Lindley recursion representation \citep[Proposition 6.3]{asmussen2003applied}: \begin{lemma}[Lindley Representation] Let $S^k=\sum_{r=1}^k (X^r-\lambda)$ be the partial sum process.
+\paragraph{Lindley recursion.} To analyze the coupled process, we apply the Lindley recursion representation \citep[Proposition 6.3]{asmussen2003applied}: \begin{lemma}[Lindley Representation] Let \(S^k=\sum_{r=1}^k (X^r-n)\) be the partial sum process.
 Then:

 \end{lemma} This classical queueing representation is made applicable by the WAIT policy's threshold design.
-Define $\xi^k = X^k-\lambda$.
+Define \(\xi^k = X^k-n\).
 We use time-reversal symmetry to simplify the maximum expression:

-Thus $\tilde{W}^B \overset{d}{=}2\lambda+\max_{1\leq k\leq B}(\sum_{r=1}^{k}\eta^r)^+$.
+Thus \(\tilde{W}^B \overset{d}{=}2n+\max_{1\leq k\leq B}(\sum_{r=1}^{k}\eta^r)^+\).